 #3 – It means dad’s are as important as mum’s are

 We all want to be important to our children and as mum’s we are.
 But we need to let go a little of the idea that we are more important than dad’s are.
 Yes we might be around more but that doesn’t make us a superior parent.
-We don’t outrank dad’s and thinking we are better than them can be damaging for our relationship.
+We don’t outrank dad’s and thinking we are better than them can be damaging for our relationship (read more about why we should stop the competition between parents).

 You might think that you are the only one who can console your child but actually, given a chance, your partner can probably do it too.
 In fact, the more you allow your partner to parent the more likely they are to be just as good at it as you are.